psette/usc-csci104-spring2016-hw_psette/hw6/README.md

 - **Problem 3**
   - heap.h

-- **Problem 3**
+- **Problem 4**
-  -Type in "qmake && make && ./debugger" to compile and run
+  - Type in "qmake && make && ./debugger" to compile and run